vynovikov/postParser/README.md

 After receiving interrupt signal, application first finishes its current work , then terminates.
 ![](forManual/3.gif)

-​																													\* durations of any process are shown schematically
+​																													\* process durations are shown schematically

 #### Action sequence

 * HTTP and HTTP listeners are closed immediately.
-Application cannot receive new requests from that moment
+Application cannot receive new requests from that moment on
 * Waiting for receiver goroutines to finish their job, then close chanIn (channel used to deliver new data for application).
-If there is no job, receiver and chanIn are closed immediately
+If there are no jobs, chanIn are closed immediately
 * Waiting for application workers to stop, then close chanOut (channel used to deliver data to transmitting module)
 * Waiting for transmitter goroutines to stop then close whole app

-mixture of sync.RWMutex and sync.WaitGroup is used to perform these actions.
+sync.RWMutex and sync.WaitGroup are used to perform these actions.